ilovepixelart/ts-express-esbuild/README.md

 npm run biome # lint & format check npm run biome:fix # lint & format auto fix

-npm run test # to run all test npm run test:open # to run coverage & open istanbul in browser
+npm run test # to run all tests npm run test:open # to run coverage & open istanbul in the browser
 ```

 You can run it using docker: